emilypier/employee-tracker/README.md

 * [Questions](#questions)

 ## Installation
-Clone this GitHub repository and install Node.js, Inquirer, console.table and mysql2.
+Clone this GitHub repository.
+In the command line, install Node.js by running the command `npm install`.

 ## Usage
 Run command `npm start` to start this application